-"Attention is invited to Note No.15A to the accompanying Ind AS financial statements, regarding advances given to two partnership firms, which are distributors of aerated water products of the company and recoverable as on 31st March 2020 amounting to Rs.1762.33 Lakhs, which in the opinion of the Board of Directors are fully recoverable.
+"Attention is invited to Note 14Ato the accompanying Ind AS financial statements, regarding advances given to two partnership firms, which are distributors of aerated water products of the company and recoverable as on 31st March 2021 amounting to Rs.1742.33 Lakhs, which in the opinion of the Board of Directors are fully recoverable.
 We are unable to express an opinion on the same."